Organic . . All–natural . . Chemical–free . . Non–toxic . . Eco–friendly

 Natural Lay’s Potato Chips

-Several years back, Lay’s potato chips decided they were going to get in on the green money making game.
+Several years back, Lay’s potato chips decided they were going to get in on the green money-making scheme.
 All of a sudden you see this earthy brown packaging, the word “natural,” and chips of a thicker texture.
 Yet you flip to the ingredients and all you see is the same old list.
 Nothing has changed, only their marketing image.

 But then there is the other side.
 Lush also uses a ton of artificial fragrances in their products that are easily experienced as they waft out their stores.
 They use artificial preservatives, including parabens.
 And though at first glance, their displays may seem low waste; associates tend to encase them in plastic upon purchase.